-Because of this complexity, the Montessori Butterfly mobile is usually offered toward the end of the sequence of visual mobiles.
+Because of this complexity, the Montessori Butterfly mobile is usually offered toward the end of the Montessori visual mobile sequence.

 What the Montessori Butterfly Mobile Looks Like